-UPDATE: Acting State Supreme Court Justice Christopher Quinn found Officer Anthony Federico not guilty of felony assault, as well as misdemeanor charges of assault, falsifying business records and offering a false instrument for filing.
+UPDATE: Not guilty!
+Acting State Supreme Court Justice Christopher Quinn found Officer Anthony Federico not guilty of felony assault, as well as misdemeanor charges of assault, falsifying business records and offering a false instrument for filing.

 Officer Anthony Federico, a veteran of the Rockville Centre Police Department, was acquitted February 6, 2018 of police brutality and other charges, ending a trial that focused on his actions during a self defense struggle with two intoxicated and violent brothers.